neph1/jme-cardboard/README.md

 3. Follow these instructions to run jme in a fragment: http://www.softwarepioneering.com/2015/07/running-jmonkeyengine-3-on-android.html
 But instead of extending AndroidHarnessFragment, extend CardboardHarnessFragment instead.
 MainActivity should extend CardboardActivity

-Old way using CardboardHarness:
-1. Add jme-cardboard.jar to your project.
-2. Turn on Android deployment for your project (Properties/Application/Android
-3. In the generated MainActivity.java (Important Files/Android Main Activity) have it extend CardboardHarness instead of AndroidHarness.
-4. Change the appClass in the same to your project's application file.
-5. Enjoy?

 For an example, look at test/CardboardStarTravel

 If you need to set your own CardboardDeviceParams you can do so by a setter in CardboardContext.
 It has to be done before createView() is called.
 You can access it via CardboardHarnessFragment:

 ((CardboardContext) getJmeApplication().getContext()).setCardboardDeviceParams(params);